stream-utils/raw-body/README.md

 ### TypeScript

-This module includes a [TypeScript](https://www.typescriptlang.org/) declarition file to enable auto complete in compatible editors and type information for TypeScript projects.
+This module includes a [TypeScript](https://www.typescriptlang.org/) declaration file to enable auto complete in compatible editors and type information for TypeScript projects.
 This module depends on the Node.js types, so install `@types/node`: